api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/api-security.md

 }
 ```

-since this value will be relayed by Airnode, there is no `apiCredentials`
-definition.

-Note that Airnode is just relaying (forwarding) the requester address to your
-API and does not perform any additional logic.
-If you intend to implement some
-logic based on the requester, you need to do so in the implementation of your
-API.

 ### relayChainId

-The `relayChainId` security scheme type instructs Airnode to forward the chain
+The `relayChainId` security scheme type instructs Airnode to forward the chain's
-id to your API.
-The scheme definition is similar to the
-[`apiKey`](./api-security.md#apikey), however the `type` must be `relayChainId`.

-Scheme definition example:
+ID.

 ```json
 {